 If your dog still doesn’t like getting his teeth brushed with plain coconut oil, this recipe should help make brushing a little easier for you both.

-The broth makes it smell and taste better to your dog.
-Use a broth flavor that you know your dog likes (for example, if you know your dog loves chicken, use chicken broth instead of beef).
+Obviously, the broth makes it smell and taste better to your dog.
+So, be sure to use a broth flavor that you know your dog likes (for example, if you know your dog loves chicken, use chicken broth instead of beef).

 3. Fresh Breath Toothpaste